defshef/defshef-blackjack/README.md

 Once we have a shuffled deck, we need to deal.
 For now we'll just worry about one player against the dealer.
 Initially they need two cards each, dealt one at a time alternately.
 We should put this into some sort of datastructure to represent the state of the table (currently 3 fields: the deck, the dealer and the player).

+### Display the game

+Now that we have a representation of the underlying data of an in-progress game, it'd be nice to show something to our would-be player.

+At this point in the game only one of the dealer's cards should be face up, and both the dealer and player have two cards each.
+We should show the player the value of their hand.
+These are the only scenarios you need to handle at this point - we can come back and add the others later once we've implemented the next part.

+Helpfully, the unicode consortium has designated some glyphs for playing cards, the [section from the book](http://buildingskills.itmaybeahack.com/book/oodesign-3.1/html/blackjack/card_deck_shoe.html#unicode-images) has the details.
+Although the [wikipedia page](https://en.wikipedia.org/wiki/Playing_cards_in_Unicode) might be easier to use.

+Make sure you don't print out the next cards in the deck!

 # License

 Copyright Glen Mailer